-You will be engaged in a variety of tasks and responsibilities based on what’s listed below and on the needs and projects of the gardens, site, guest house, and programs at the time of your internship.
+You will be engaged in a variety of tasks & responsibilities based on what’s listed below & on the needs & projects of the gardens, site & Sanctuary activities at the time of your internship.

-Garden & Site Maintenance: Help our manager to develop and maintain the Sanctuary landscape.
-Managing our 1.3 acre eco-sanctuary is a rewarding, yet complex job.
+Garden & Site Maintenance: Help our manager to develop & maintain the Sanctuary landscape.
+Managing our 1.3 acre eco-sanctuary is a rewarding, yet complex & full job.
 There are often multiple priorities so tasks may vary throughout the day.

-- Vegetable gardens: Weed, water, plant, mulch, amend soil, invasive removal, etc.
+- Vegetable gardens: Weed, water, plant, mulch, amend soil, invasive removal

 - Systems management: Compost, irrigation, bees, mushrooms, woods, ponds

 - Food & herb processing: Help harvest, process, dry, blanch, make medicine